 The world will affect them.
 We can only help them to realize at a young age that being different is okay.
 Help those nurturing our children on a daily basis to recognize their differences and respect those differences, if not help nurture them.

 When my son was young his ability to communicate with animals became very apparent.
 One day, in the quiet of his grade 1 classroom, he began to mumble that he had to help it, that he could hear “it” calling to him.
 He became increasingly agitated until his His teacher had to address his seemingly unusual concerns.
-Being aware of what our skills were in the family, she asked him what “it” was. he said he could show her.
-Instead of dismissing him, she gathered the class and they all followed to the front of the school (where they were not allowed to go).
-Once there, the teacher went to a bush that he quietly pointed toward. she pulled back the green bushes only to reveal a butterfly caught in a spiders web.
+Being aware of what our skills were in the family, she asked him what “it” was.
+He said he could show her.
+Instead of dismissing him, she gathered the class and they all followed to the front of the school (where they were not allowed to go alone).
+Once there, the teacher went to a bush that he quietly pointed toward. she pulled back the lush greenery to reveal a butterfly caught in a spiders web.

 She released the hapless captive and decided, in all her beautiful wisdom, to say to her small class of tiny wide-eyed children, “We were able to save the butterfly today, but understand this is part of nature and the cycle of things”.
 Then, Instead of taking them back inside, she carried on to make the afternoon a science class all about nature.

-My son’s peers thought he was amazing and one of them revealed that she could not only do the same and more.
-Which, we found out later to be far more than true.
+My son’s peers thought he was amazing, and one of them revealed that she could not only do the same but more.
+This in time we came to realize was a true understatement on her part.

 That one day changed the confidence of two children.
 One who found faith in himself, and the other some normalcy in who she was.
-Be grateful for these people in your life.
+Be grateful, as I was for this teacher, for these people in your life.
 They are not as hard to find as they use to be, they are still diamonds.

 Teens are susceptible to turn against their abilities too.
 They want to fit in.
 They want to be like everyone else.
-I wanted to be “normal” and accepted.
+When I was a teen, I wanted to be “normal” and accepted.
 I knew I was different, I felt different…I didn’t know how I was different and that was the worst part.
-I wanted to be like my friends and fit in, I couldn’t.
+I wanted to be like my friends, I wasn’t.
 No one told me it was okay to be unique.
 I walked around my high school feeling emotions that I knew were not mine.
 Emotions, situations, thoughts that belonged to others I either passed by or sat with.
 It was horrible.

 My solace became Shakespeare.
 Delving into a world of fiction that unknowingly I was a part of in so many ways with plays like Macbeth and The Tempest.
-Unknowingly seeking out an author who was connected heavily to the energetic and esoteric, drawn to one who was like me, only so much more.
+Unknowingly seeking out an author who was connected heavily to the energetic and esoteric, drawn to ones who were like me, only so much more.

 Having said all of this, Energetic teens need very few things to help them find balance in their world.

-- protections. whether a physical object, or an energetic protection, parents can buy stones, or teach them simple energy shields to help them.
-I don’t like the way they are taught as they keep out everything, to the point of creating even more isolation then before they are used.
-Check out my blog article on how to protect yourself energetically from day to day.
+- protections. whether a physical object, or energetic protection, parents can buy stones, or teach them simple energy shields to help them.
+I don’t like the way they are taught as they keep out everything, to the point of creating even more isolation than before they are used.
+Check out this Youtube episode of my online show’ “MY SHOW” that talks about and teaches how to protect yourself energetically.

 - Create a safe place.
 Judgement and criticism are the death of all young sensitives.
-It will shut them down faster than anything else. be ears without a mouth. listen with your heart.
-Let them speak no matter how crazy, far-fetched, or scary it may seem. then hold their hand and let them know that its okay and that they are actually quite normal.
+It will shut them down faster than anything else.
+Be ears without a mouth. listen with your heart.
+Let them speak no matter how crazy, far-fetched, or scary it may seem.
+Hold their hand and let them know that it’s okay and that they are quite normal.
 Tell them family stories if you know any of those who have had their own experiences.

 - See if they are open to seeing an energy worker.
 It does not have to be a psychic.
-A homeopath or naturopath will do.
-They may feel safer because they are
+A homoeopath or naturopath will do.
+They may feel safer because they are more recognized and mainstream.

-- Homeopaths and Naturopaths.
-They are gifted sensitves that have chosen fields of work and practice that are safe ways of expressing their intuitive selves.
+- Homoeopaths and Naturopaths.
+They are gifted sensitives that have chosen fields of work and practice that are safe ways of expressing their intuitive selves in a practical way that is accepted by mainstream society.
 If your teen is open to it, a medicine person, psychic or energy healer would work too.
-GET A REFERRAL! this is your kid.
+GET A REFERRAL! this is your kid!
 Although I have a trusted team of people I love and go to when I need guidance, I do not take chances.
 My son is only allowed to see 1 medicine woman and be read by only 1 psychic in my circle of colleagues.

 - Do your own homework.
 Are they dreaming? seeing ghosts? feeling things so acutely it’s painful?
 Isolating themselves?
 Read up about it.
 Find your local curiosity shop and ask questions.
 If they are open to it, talk to family members.
 You will be surprised at what you may find in your lineage.
 Sometimes good stories are more than just that.
 Your knowledge and openness will allow you to take the journey with your child, put your mind at rest and perhaps find out more about yourself too.

 - Watch your words.
-Calling a teen a sensitive is waaaaaaay better than calling them a psychic or angel seer, or animal communicator between the ages of 13 and 19, it’s not as kool as you may think it is!
+Calling a teen a sensitive is waaaaaaay better than calling them a psychic or angel seer, or animal communicator between the ages of 13 and 19, The above “correct” or “formal” names may not be as kool as you may think it is!
 At around 17 is when they are really becoming confident enough to utilize those titles and labels.

 Having a real psychic teen is a blessing.
 They see in ways that are astounding.
 Nurturing them can be a challenge.
 We call them spirited children.
 Not only because they are independent, adventurous creative creatures, but because they are connected to spirit, to so much more.
 As William Shakespeare wrote…